 One group of students who I think we often ignore is those students who are solid readers, are compliant–but aren’t “engaged readers”.
 We know that students learn to read by READING, so if they aren’t reading at home and aren’t challenging themselves at school, their progress will be impacted.
 Check out this reader’s workshop lesson for some inspiration!

 Getting Students Talking About Books

 This is exactly what I have been going through with one of my students.
 She is “at grade level” in reading as measured in a number of ways, but I’ve noticed all year that she does the absolute minimum.
-She doesn’t read at home despite her parents badgering her.
-She loses focus at school as she reads.
-She abandons books often.
-She CAN read.
-She just DOESN’T read.
+Also, she doesn’t read at home despite her parents badgering her.
+She loses focus at school as she reads and abandons books often.
+She CAN read–she just DOESN’T read.

 Because I think it’s vital that we are creating readers, not just “test passers”, I am not willing to accept that she is holding her own–because she is being held back by her reading behaviors and habits.
 If I want her to reach her potential, I need to step in.

 Here’s what I do with reluctant, capable readers like her!

 I first ask some questions…